zackees/transcribe-anything/README.md

   * All tests are run by `tox`, simply go to the project directory root and run it.

 # Versions
-  * 2.0.6: Fixes twitter video fetching.
+  * 2.0.6: Fixes twitter video fetching. --keep-audio -> --no-keep-audio
   * 2.0.5: Fix bad filename on trailing urls ending with /, adds --keep-audio
   * 2.0.3: GPU support is now added.
 Run the `install_cuda.sh` script to enable.
   * 2.0.2: Minor cleanup of file names (no more out.mp3.txt, it's now out.txt)